Search Improvements in SharePoint 2013 - An Early Look

 Query processing is an important (and sometimes neglected) part of enterprise search.
 In SharePoint 2013, a new component provides options to enhance the user’s query to improve precision, recall and relevancy.
 Basic functions such as query spelling correction suggestions are included.
 “Query rules” can be applied, for example, to have a search request automatically trigger particular settings, to spawn multiple queries which are then aggregated, or to trigger a “best bet” (now called a “promoted result” in SharePoint 2013).

 “Query Conditions” that cause rules to be triggered include the presence of specified words in the query.
 The Query Processing component also enables results sets returned by the search engine to be processed, according to rules, before being displayed to the user.
 Applications for this include additional search-time security trimming.

 Different ranking models can be set up to suit different audiences, and these can be chosen at query time.

-Contact us if you have additional questions about SharePoint Search features.
+Contact us if you have additional questions or would like to discuss your requirements for SharePoint 2013 Search features.